VODGroup/AccessibilityDocumentation/README.md

 ## Sponsored by VoiceOver Designer

 [VoiceOver Designer](https://rubanov.dev/voice-over-designer/) in a macOS app to design and prototype accessibility over a screenshot of an app.
+[The app is open-sourced.](https://github.com/VODGroup/VoiceOverDesigner)

 ![Screenshot of VoiceOver Designer](https://rubanov.dev/voice-over-designer/images/HeaderLight.png)